Haxer007/haxer007.github.io/_posts/Reverse Engineering/2021-4-10-Anti-debugging and anti-tracing techniques part4.md

   teaser: /img/Anti.png
 ribbon: MidnightBlue
 categories:
-  - Revese Enginnering
+  - Reverse Enginnering
 toc: true
 ---
-# Introducation
+# Introduction

 the last week i published [IsDebuggerPresent()](https://malgamy.github.io/Anti-debugging-and-anti-tracing-techniques/)technique which function available in the kernel32.dll library.
 This function is often used in malware to complexify the reverse engineering because it will take different paths in the program’s flow when the